Neeraj Madhav

+Neeraj Madhav (born 26 March 1990) is an Indian actor and rapper who predominantly works in Malayalam and Hindi films acted and one more Tamil film acted.

 Early life

-Neeraj is a native of Calicut district in Kerala.
-He did his schooling from St. Joseph's Boys' Higher Secondary School, Calicut.
+Neeraj was born on 26 March 1990, in Kozhikode, Kerala into a Malayali family.
+He did his schooling from St. Joseph's Boys' Higher Secondary School, Kozhikode.
 Then graduated in Visual communications from SRM Institute of Science and Technology, Kanchipuram and later did post-graduation in Theatre from School of Drama and Fine Arts, Thrissur.
 His father Dr. K. Madhavan is a veterinarian, and his mother Latha, a teacher.

 The young talent started off as a dancer with the first edition of reality television programme ‘Super Dancer’ on Amrita TV and made it to the final round.
 Neeraj is also a trained Bharatanatyam dancer, having learned it under Kalamandalam Saraswathy and her daughter, Aswathy.
 He is also trained in chenda and is a disciple of Kalanilayam Udayan Namboodiri.

 Neeraj has a younger brother Navneeth Madhav, another dancer turned actor in the family.
-He has acted in films such as Shikkar, Kottarathil Kutty Bhootham,Nallavan and Manikyakkallu and TV series such as Kuttichathan.
+He has acted in films such as Shikkar, Kottarathil Kutty Bhootham, Nallavan and Manikyakkallu and TV series such as Kuttichathan.